wilsonte-umich/aws-shiny-server/README.md

 A main alternative is to use <https://shinyapps.io>, which is a better solution for many.
 However, sometimes you want to launch an app on an inexpensive public host over which you have a higher degree of control.

+This repository was developed using Amazon Web Services (AWS) and has only been tested there.
+However, it will probably work to create a similar web server at any other cloud computing service provider such as Google Cloud or Microsoft Azure.

 ## Server setup